Chapter 5 Matrices and rasters

 5.3.5 The stars package

 The stars package is a relatively new (2018-) R package for working with rasters (Table 0.1).
-The stars package is comprehensive, flexible, and more tighly integrated with vector layer analysis in the sf package compared to raster and terra (Section 5.3.4).
+The stars package is comprehensive, flexible, and tightly integrated with the leading package for vector layers named sf, which we learn about later on (Section 7.1.4).

 The stars package defines the stars class, used for representing all types of rasters, and numerous functions for working with rasters in R. A stars object is basically a list of matrices or arrays, along with metadata describing their dimensions.
 Don’t worry if this is not clear; we will elaborate on this shortly (Section 6.3).